Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Methodology

-We introduce \modelname, a framework for distilling multiple foundation models into a single, compact vision transformer (Fig.~\ref{fig:distillation_overview}).
-The framework features nested embeddings to increase computational efficiency in downstream tasks.
-Our framework draws inspiration from AM-RADIO~\cite{ranzinger2024radio}, an approach for agglomerative distillation using multiple teachers, as well as from Matryoshka Representation Learning~\cite{kusupati2022matryoshka} for flexible embeddings of varying dimensionalities.
+We introduce \modelname, a framework for distilling multiple teacher FMs into a single, compact vision transformer (Fig.~\ref{fig:distillation_overview}).
+The only prerequisite for the teachers is the provision of token-based representations, specifically a global class (CLS) token and spatial patch tokens, to align with the student's output.
+Pathryoshka draws inspiration from the AM-RADIO~\cite{ranzinger2024radio} approach for agglomerative distillation using multiple heterogeneous teachers, as well as from Matryoshka representation learning~\cite{kusupati2022matryoshka} for flexible embeddings of varying dimensionalities.
 While demonstrated for histopathology, our proposed setup is domain-agnostic, enabling application in other fields where multiple homogeneous models are available.
 It operates in a fully unsupervised manner, requiring only a large-scale unlabeled dataset.